TheCSharpAcademy/TCSA.V2026/README.md

 # The C# Academy

-Welcome to The C# Academy codebase!
-This repository is the main platform that powers our learning community and serves as a collaborative space for developers of all skill levels.
+Welcome to The C# Academy!

+This repository contains the source code that powers our learning community and also serves as a collaborative space for developers of all skill levels.

 The C# Academy website is more than just a learning platform - it's a living project where community members can practice real-world development skills.
 By contributing to this codebase, you'll experience what it's like to work on a production application maintained by multiple developers.